mgutz/dat/README.md

 dat implements caching backed by an in-memory or Redis store.
 The in-memory store is not recommended for production use.
-Caching can cache any struct or primitive type that can be marshaled/unmarhsaled with the json package due to Redis being a string value store.
+Caching can cache any struct or primitive type that can be marshaled/unmarhsaled cleanly with the json package due to Redis being a string value store.

+Time is especially problematic as JavaScript, Postgres and Go have different time formats.
+Use the type `dat.NullTime` if you are getting `cannot parse time` errors.

 Caching is performed before the database driver lessening the workload on the database.